 Relevant Stakeholders

-Shareholders, Employees, Suppliers, Customers, Creditors, Government, Communities.
+Employees, Suppliers, Customers, Government, Communities

 Customer Relationship and Brand Management